Daniele Hypólito

 Daniele Matias Hypólito (born 8 September 1984) is a Brazilian gymnast who competed at the 2000, 2004, 2008, 2012 and the 2016 Olympic Games.
 Hypólito is the first gymnast from Brazil to win a medal at the World Championships, a silver in floor exercise in 2001.
 She is also the nine-time senior all-around Brazilian national champion in artistic gymnastics, 2002 South American Games all-around champion and 2003 Pan American Games all-around bronze medalist.
 To date, Hypólito has won the Brazilian National Championships more than ten times; represented Brazil at the World Championships thirteen times, competing in every championship from 1999 to 2015, except in 2009; taken part in every edition of the Olympic Games from 2000 to 2016; and competed at five Pan American Games between 1999 and 2015.

 She is the sister of Diego Hypólito, the first Brazilian male gymnast to win a medal at the World Championships.

 Personal life

 Hypólito was born in Santo André, São Paulo, to Wagner and Geni.
 Her younger brother, Diego, is also a world-class gymnast.
-She is also a Roman Catholic.
+She is a Roman Catholic.

+Alongside her brother, she entered Big Brother Brasil as a contestant in its 25th season.